uclahs-cds/pipeline-call-gSV/README.md

 * **SMC-HET:**    HG002.N.bam and bai

 ### Performance Validation

+Testing was performed primarily in the Boutros Lab SLURM Development cluster but additional functional tests were performed on the SGE cluster on 2/26/2021 and the SLURM Covid cluster.
+Metrics below will be updated where relevant with additional testing and tuning outputs.

 |Test Case | Test Date | Node Type | Duration | CPU Hours | Virtual Memory Usage (RAM) -peak rss |
 |:---------|:----------|:----------|:---------|:----------|:---------------------------|